Monst3rSec/monstertweet/README.md

 # monstertweet
-scrape the tweet and redirect to telegram to make it as update the securitu researcher.
+scrape the tweet and redirect to telegram to make it as update the security researcher.